 Signs and symptoms of a substance-abusing nurse

 As nurses we care for our patients, but we don’t always care for our coworkers or ourselves.
-As you read the list below you may discover you are working with or have worked with a nurse who displays signs, symptoms, and behavioral changes that may indicate substance abuse.
+As you read the Weighted Checklist you may discover you are working with or have worked with a nurse who displays signs, symptoms, and behavioral changes that may indicate substance abuse.

 The most common substances abused by healthcare professionals are alcohol, cocaine/crack, Ritalin, marijuana, inhalants, ultram, methamphetamines, ecstasy, hallucinogens and stadol, sleeping pills, antidepressants, morphine, Demerol, percodan, vicodin and codeine.
 However, coworkers should never underestimate the need or desire for drugs from a substance-abusing nurse.
 The nurse might use whatever drug is available to satisfy the addiction while at work.